hetu2344/pkging_design/Readme.md

 6. I think its enough

 # Properties of Bamboo
-- **Abundance**: Bamboo forests are not only growing at 3% per year, but they also cover 32 million hectares of land.
-Moreover, Bamboo's growth rate is about 1 meter per day making it fastest growing tree [13].
+- ~~**Abundance**: Bamboo forests are not only growing at 3% per year, but they also cover 32 million hectares of land.
+Moreover, Bamboo's growth rate is about 1 meter per day making it fastest growing tree [13].~~ Shifted in availablity section
 - **Durability**: Among natural reinforcements fibres like flax, cotton, and sisal, bamboo possesses some of the highest mechanical strength and modulus [13].
 - **Cost-Effectiveness and Scalability**: High yields and low production costs make it a more commercially viable alternative to other plant-based fibers for mass packaging [13].
 - **Thermal and corrosion resistance**: Bamboo composites have better thermal resistance capacity compared to carbon composites and almost same corrosion resistance as that of carbon and glass composites [13].
 - **Light weight, and High strength and elasticity**: With density of 0.6-1.1 $g/cm^3$, tensile strenght of upto 800 $MPa$ and Elastic Modulus upto 40 GPa, Bamboo can be reformed into many different desired shapes, and even transformed into paper easily and effectively [09][10][13].
 - **Biodegradebility**: Under ideal conditions, bamboo can degrade within 70 days [14], where as some bamboo composites can take upto 6 most as well [15].

+# Market availability and geographic accessibility
+Bamboo forests are not only growing at 3% per year, but they also cover 32 million hectares of land.
+Moreover, Bamboo's growth rate is about 1 meter per day making it fastest growing tree [13].

 # Reference
 1. [For list of materials, website](https://noissue.co/blog/environmentally-friendly-packaging-materials/?srsltid=AfmBOopE-1atxgskki5PLwz8dMQaVyJBaXte3p0-mP6hoHm2xSWiLmUA)